RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 ![figure1](screenshot.png)

 ## Extra credit
-* Create an x-axis that uses calendar dates (in stead of days since the first date in the data set.
+* Create an x-axis that uses calendar dates (instead of days since the first date in the data set).
 * Loading the data from file (you will need XMLHTTPRequest).
 * Nice graphical presentation will be credited.
+* Add interactivity to your graph by completing the following assignment: [Javascript Interactivity]